mosip/documentation/docs/MOSIP-Java-Coding-Standards.md

 * A method line count should not exceed 80 lines.
 If required break the blocks of code in the method to separate methods.
 * Methods are separated by a blank line.

-### Method parameters
+### Method Parameters
 1. Never re-assign a parameter value.
 This may lead to unpredictable bugs.
 2. Don't use too many number of parameters.
 Keep the maximum number of method parameters to 5 for simplicity.
 3. Prefer method parameter type to be more generic such as a Super Interface or Super Class.
 For example, `List` instead of `ArrayList`.

-### Method return statement
+### Method Return Statement
 1. Never return null for an Array return type.
 Return an empty array of 0 like `return new String[0]`.
 2. Never return null for a Set/List/Map collection return types.
 Return corresponding empty values such as `Collections.emptySet()`, `Collections.emptyList()` or `Collections.emptyMap()`;
 3. Prefer method return type to be more generic such as a Super Interface or Super Class.
 For example, `List` instead of `ArrayList`.
 4. Avoid having multiple return statements in a method.
 Prefer to provide a single point of exit to a method.
 For example,

         ```
         //AVOID BELOW